 232key runs in the background and waits for the connected device to send data over a COM port (RS-232 or virtual serial port).
 The data is then captured, formatted and typed into the application running in the foreground as simulated keystrokes.
 This ensures that 232key can be used with any application which accepts keyboard inputs.

 We tried to make 232key as user friendly as possible.
 Features include:

 - Pre-defined profiles for many popular scales and balances.

 - Automatic detection of decimal separator.

 - Auto-saving and loading of settings.

 You can download the program for free on its website 232key.com.
 A paid version with additional features is also available.
 Thanks to feedback from our customers, we’re regularly releasing new versions, you can read all about it in our blog.

-Simple Data Logger is currently free to use for testing purposes.
-Licenses will be available for purchase soon.
+Simple Data Logger is free for personal, non-commercial use.
+A paid license is required for all other purposes or to use the ‘Plus’ features.
 For further information, please visit our Simple Data Logger website.